Air Force ROTC

 For further information, contact the Center for Adult and Continuing Education at 570-674-6289.

-Students at Misericordia University may register for courses with members of the CIC online consortium, King’s College, and/or Wilkes University, providing that those courses are not offered by Misericordia, no equivalent courses can be found at Misericordia, or that Misericordia’s course sections have reached full capacity in any given term or semester.
+Students at Misericordia University may register for courses with King’s College and/or Wilkes University, providing that those courses are not offered by Misericordia, no equivalent courses can be found at Misericordia, or that Misericordia’s course sections have reached full capacity in any given term or semester.
 The registered courses are reciprocal (cross-registered).
 Cross registration is available to all undergraduate students in good academic standing who meet specific course prerequisites, and who have received permission from their department chair / program director to participate in the program in order to complete degree requirements.
 Cross-registered courses are considered part of a student’s regular course load; no additional tuition fees are charged and courses carry full academic credit and grade value.
-Please refer to the section of this catalog titled “Off Campus Courses” for additional eligibility requirements. (updated 11/5/2021)
+Please refer to the section of this catalog titled “Off Campus Courses” for additional eligibility requirements.

 Credit Options Outside the Classroom